-- (i) (a) The Company has maintained proper records showing full particulars including quantitative details and situation of its fixed assets; - (b) Some of the fixed assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification; - (c) The title deed is held in the name of the Company as at the balance sheet date; - (ii) The inventory has been verified by the management at reasonable intervals during the year on the basis of statements received from custodians and depositary participants and no material discrepancies were noticed on physical verification as compared to the book records; - (iii) The Company has not granted loans, secured or unsecured to any firms, companies or other parties covered in the register maintained under Section 189 of the Company's Act,2013 (the Act) and hence provisions of clauses (iii) (a),(b) and(c) of paragraph 3 of the Company (Auditors Report) Order 2016 (the Order) are not applicable to the Company; - (iv) According to the information and explanations given to us, the provisions of Section 185 of the Act are not applicable to the Company and the Company has complied with the provision of Section 186 of the Act in respect of subscription of shares to body corporates; - (v) The Company has not accepted any deposits from the public within the meaning of Sections 73 to 76 of the Act and the rules framed thereunder; - (vi) The Central Government of India has not prescribed maintenance of cost records under subsection (1) of Section 148 of the Act for any of the activities of the Company; - (vii) According to records of the Company, examined by us and the information and explanations given to us: - (a) The Company is generally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and service tax, duty of customs, duty of excise, value added tax, cess and other statutory dues with appropriate authorities.
-There were no undisputed amounts payable for a period of more than six months from the date they became payable; - (b) According to information and explanations given to us, there are no material dues of duty of customs and goods & service tax which have not been deposited as at March 31, 2020 on account of any dispute; - (viii) The Company has not taken any loan from any financial Institution, bank or government and has not issued any debentures;
+- (i) (a) The Company has maintained proper records showing full particulars including quantitative details and situation of the fixed assets. - (b) Certain fixed assets were physically verified during the year by the management and no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us, the title deeds of immovable properties are held in the name of the company; - (ii) The inventory has been verified by the management at reasonable intervals during the year on the basis of statements received from custodians and depositary participants and no material discrepancies were noticed on physical verification as compared to the book records; - (iii) The Company has not granted loans, secured or unsecured to any firms, companies or other parties covered in the register maintained under Section 189 of the Company's Act,2013 (the Act) and hence provisions of clauses (iii) (a), (b) and(c) of paragraph 3 of the Company (Auditors Report) Order 2016 (the Order) are not applicable to the Company; - (iv) According to the information and explanations given to us, the provisions of Section 185 of the Act are not applicable to the Company and the Company has complied with the provision of Section 186 of the Act in respect of subscription of shares to body corporates; - (v) The Company has not accepted any deposits from the public within the meaning of Sections 73 to 76 of the Act and the rules framed thereunder; - (vi) The Central Government of India has not prescribed maintenance of cost records under subsection (1) of Section 148 of the Act for any of the activities of the Company.
+Thus reporting under clause 3(vi) of the order is not applicable to the Company. - (vii) According to records of the Company, examined by us and the information and explanations given to us: - (a) The Company is generally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and service tax, cess and other material statutory dues with appropriate authorities.
+There were no undisputed amounts payable for a period of more than six months from the date they became payable. - (b) According to information and explanations given to us, there are no material dues of duty of customs and goods & service tax which have not been deposited as at March 31, 2021 on account of any dispute.